AndreyAkinshin/aakinshin.net/content/en/posts/2020/09/weighted-quantiles/index.md

     where Rob J. Hyndman and Yanan Fan described nine quantile algorithms which are used in statistical computer packages.
 * **The Harrell-Davis quantile estimator**
   It's my favorite option in real life because
-    it's more robust than classic quantile estimators based on linear interpolation, and it provides more reliable estimations on small samples.
+    it's more efficient than classic quantile estimators based on linear interpolation, and it provides more reliable estimations on small samples.
   This quantile estimator is described in [[Harrell1982]](#Harrell1982).